-Principal's Welcome
+Superintendent's Welcome

-Philosophy of Education 5
+Philosophy of Education 4

+GENERAL INFORMATION 5

-GENERAL INFORMATION Communication and School Information Dress Code 5 5 5
+Communication and School Information 5

+Dress Code 5

+CIPLC School Uniforms 5

-School & PE Uniforms Cell Phones 5 6 6
+Cell Phones 6

-Advisory Program 6
+Advisory Program 7

-Counseling and Guidance First Aid 7 7
+Counseling and Guidance 7

+First Aid 7

 Parent-Teacher Conferences 8

-Lines of Communication and Appeals School Hours for Students 8 8
+Lines of Communication and Appeals 8

 ATTENDANCE POLICY 8

+School Hours for Students 8

+Pre- and Post- Holiday Absences 9

-Early Departure From School 9
+Early Departure From School 10

-Request For Attendance Policy Waiver Tardiness 9 10
+Request For Attendance Policy Waiver 10

+Tardiness 10

 Bus Service and Transportation 10

-Cantina-Cafeteria Service 10
+Cantina-Cafeteria Service 11

 ACADEMIC POLICIES 11

-Essential Agreements on Assessment 10
+Essential Agreements on Assessment 11

-Acceptable Use Policy Grading Philosophy 11 11
+Acceptable Use Policy for Technology 11

+Grading Philosophy 12

-Grading Scale and Procedures 11
+Grading Scale and Procedures 12

 Homework Guidelines 12

 Late Work Acceptance Policy 12

-Graduation Requirements for High School 12
+Graduation Requirements for High School 13

 Early Graduation Requests 13

 Full-Time Enrollment Requirement 13

 Transfer Students 13

-Grade-level Change Request 13
+Grade-level Change Request 14

 Dropping/Adding Courses 14

-Advanced Placement Program 14
+Advanced Placement Program 15

-Online Learning Plan - In the event of a school closure 14
+Online Learning Plan - In the event of a school closure 15

 Independent Study and Distance Learning 15

-Tutoring 15
+Tutoring 16

-Independent Online School Courses and Policies 15 16

-Traditional Senior Privileges Study Hall 16
+Traditional Senior Privileges 16

-Study Hall Final Exams in Grades 6-12 16
+Semester Exams in Grades 6-12 16

-Student Exam/Test Behavior 16
+Student Exam/Test Behavior 17

-Exemption from Final Exams 10
+Exemption from Final Exams 17

 Dishonesty in Academic Work/Plagiarism 17

-Standardized Testing: SAT, ERB WrAP and MAP 17
+Standardized Testing: SAT and MAP 18

 Progress Reports, Report Cards, and On-Line Grades 18

 Honor Rolls 18

-The National Honor Society and The National Junior Honor Society 18
+National Honor Society & National Junior Honor Society 19

-Athletic Awards 18
+Athletic Awards 19

 Co-Curricular Activities 19

 Member Organizations and Conferences 19

 After-School Activities 19

-Sports Program 19
+Sports Program 20

-Student Council 19
+Student Council 20

-Model United Nations 20
+Model United Nations (MUN) 20

 Service Learning 20

-School Dances and Parties 20
+Social Events 20

-STUDENT CODE OF CONDUCT 20
+STUDENT CODE OF CONDUCT 21

 Student's Rights and Responsibilities 21

-Disciplinary Actions 22
+Disciplinary Actions 23

-Academic Probation and Behavior Probation 23 23
+Academic Probation and Behavior Probation 23

-Eligibility for Co-Curricular Activities Academic Risk Intervention (ARI) 23 24
+Eligibility for Co-Curricular Activities 23

+Academic and Behavior Risk Intervention 24

 Substance Abuse Policy 24

-Drugs and Alcohol 24 25
+Drugs and Alcohol 25

-Tobacco
+Tobacco 25

 Co-Curricular Trips Away From School 25

 Closed Campus 25

-Visitors to Campus 25
+Visitors to Campus 26

-Textbooks and Equipment 26
+Library books, Textbooks and, Equipment 26

 Lost Books 26

 Damaged Books 26

 Student and Parent Agreement and Signature Page 27

 Responsible Technology Use Agreement 28

-Bienvenidos and Welcome to CIPLC!
+Bienvenidos and Welcome to a New School Year at CIPLC!

-Dear Students,
+Dear Students (and Parents),

 Welcome to a new school year at Colegio Internacional Puerto La Cruz.
-As you start this year, I hope it is in anticipation of all the new experiences and challenges that will be yours.
-Students, teachers, administrators, and other personnel at CIPLC are all an important part of our school community.
+As you start this year, I hope that you are eagerly looking forward to all of the new experiences and challenges of the year ahead.
+Students, parents, teachers, administrators, and other personnel at CIPLC are all important parts of our school community.
 Whether you are a returning student or are new at CIPLC, you can look forward to finding a beautiful campus, friendly students, and caring adults.
 Together we all work to make CIPLC the best possible international school.

 This handbook has been prepared as a guide to acquaint you with the policies and procedures that need to be followed during the school year.
-As with any guide, it only serves as a framework for planning your activities.
-It is not possible to cover every possible situation in great detail.
-In the absence of specific guidelines for a given situation, you should comply with the spirit of good citizenship, use common sense, and when in doubt, talk with your teachers.
+It is not possible to cover every possible situation that might arise in the course of a school year, so as with any guide, this handbook serves only as a framework so that you and your parents understand what we expect from our Gecko community.
+In the absence of specific guidelines for any given situation, you should comply in the spirit of good citizenship combined with being a focused student, use common sense, and when in doubt, talk with your teachers.